ArtXenos/ArtXenos.github.io/README.md

 - **Projects & Skills** — a selection of projects I've built

 ## Tools Used
-- Hand-written HTML5, CSS3 (Flexbox/Grid), and JavaScript
+- Hand-written HTML5 and CSS3 (Flexbox/Grid).
 - Fonts via Google Fonts (Fraunces, Nunito, Space Mono)
 - Assisted by Claude for design brainstorming and troubleshooting — see commit history for details on what was iterated on